Regrets? Yes, I have had a few. When my marriage ended I regretted how the discussion was handled with our two pre-teen daughters:

 Who should be there?

-Ideally both parents presenting a united front is the best scenario.
-All the kids together is the best way for them to hear the same story at the same time and be there to support each other.
+Ideally, both parents presenting a united front is the best scenario.
+Telling all the kids together is the best way for them to hear the same story at the same time and be there to support each other.
 Is there someone important to your kids that may be helpful to include to support the kids?
 Let them know what is happening ahead of time so they are aware and can offer help if and when your children reach out.

 How will you script it?